shimonBer/pixel-reproduction-v2/readme.md

                                                 Type of Pixel,value1,value2,value3,value4.
                                                 Forth value is in the case of CMYK pixel.

-dominance_schemes :Which type of pixel is dominance in its reproducing process."
+dominance_schemes :Which type of pixel is dominance in its reproducing process.
-                                                  "Must be a list of pixel types (RGB, HSL, HSV, CYMK), comma" "separated. if you wish to specify an empty list if pixels, " "please put the word 'none'
+                                                  Must be a list of pixel types (RGB, HSL, HSV, CYMK), comma separated. if you wish to specify an empty list if pixels, please put the word 'none'

 reproduction_interval: How much time (seconds) between one reproduction to another